The Impact Of Immigration Status In Virginia Child Custody Cases

 - Can a non-custodial, non-immigrant parent apply for a child’s immigration status, despite not being the child’s primary custodian?
 By and large, yes.

 To learn more about how custody, family law, and immigration intersect, contact an experienced family law and/or immigration law attorney.
-Livesay & Myers, P.C. has teams of both family law attorneys and immigration lawyers who are fully versed in these issues.
+Livesay & Myers, P.C. has teams of both child custody lawyers and immigration attorneys who are fully versed in these issues.
 Contact us to schedule a consultation today.